 Some common beliefs about treating infertility are explained below.
 While most of them aren’t entirely wrong, they aren’t entirely right either.

 When testicles are regularly exposed to heat, sperm counts go down.
 However, the research on this mostly concerns hot tubs, not underwear.
 The idea behind the boxers-versus-briefs debate is that briefs hug the man tighter and bring up the temperature of the scrotum.

 Doctors often do recommend switching to looser underwear, but there’s not a lot of research to support it.
 It certainly seems unlikely to do any harm.

-In terms of gravity, this idea makes sense: tip the woman’s hips so that sperm runs toward the uterus and fallopian tubes.
-Unfortunately, your acrobatics may be for naught—sperm cells travel chemically, not gravitationally, so there’s no need to encourage movement.
+In terms of gravity, the idea makes sense.
+If you tilt up a woman’s hips, sperm runs toward the uterus and fallopian tubes.
+Unfortunately, your acrobatics may be for naught.
+Sperm cells travel chemically, not gravitationally.
+There’s no need to encourage movement in the right direction.

 That said, it may not be a bad idea to stay lying down for 15 to 20 minutes after sex.
 You may have noticed that when you stand up right after sex, semen drips out.
 The dripping doesn’t affect your fertility.
 However, lying down for a little while may give the sperm more of a chance to get where they need to go.
 You’ll still see dripping when you get up, but that should not change the likelihood of conception nor be cause for concern.

 While it does not cause infertility, stress may make you less fertile.
 Stress may delay ovulation and affect sperm count.
 It can also make you less interested in having sex.
 The less sex you have, the less likely you are to get pregnant.

 Stress alone will not definitively keep you from getting pregnant.
 That doesn’t mean it isn’t a good idea to try and reduce your stress levels.
 You just shouldn’t let doing so become another source of stress.